coveo/source.coveo.com/_posts/2018-02-15-custom-component-hive.md

 You might want to have a deep integration of the component in Sitecore like the actual existing components:

 * Leverage Sitecore's Rendering Parameters and use them as parameters for your `Coveo Feeling Lucky` view.
-* Show debugging information when you check Coveo's very useful `Show Debug Information`
+* Show debugging information when you check Coveo's very useful `Show Debug Information`.
-* Inject your own logic from a model
+* Inject your own logic from a model.

 I will instead refer to the more complete [Creating a Custom Coveo for Sitecore Hive Component - Multi-Sort Tutorial](https://developers.coveo.com/x/4QJPAg) which goes into far more details than this (already lengthy) blog post.

-You can also read about specific custom components topics here: [Coveo for Sitecore Hive Custom Components Reference](https://developers.coveo.com/display/SitecoreV4/Coveo+for+Sitecore+Hive+Custom+Components+Reference)
+You can also read about specific custom components topics here: [Coveo for Sitecore Hive Custom Components Reference](https://developers.coveo.com/x/0QJPAg)

 ## Coveo for Sitecore Hive with Custom Components wrap-up